-Understanding the purpose and motivating force behind the change you want to see in the world, generates a powerful sense of purpose.
+Understanding the purpose and motivating force behind the change you want to see in the world, produces a powerful sense of purpose.
 Those thoughts and intentions can become charged with the law of manifestation.
-Through visioning and attracting like energy, a project has more potential to manifest.
-The more you put your energy in a certain direction, the more the Universe responds to that energy and opens up opportunities for the energy to arise.
-Being clear and conscious with your purpose also helps you be more ready and agile to catch opportunities that may otherwise go unrecognized.
+Through visioning and attracting energy, a project has more potential to manifest.
+The more you put your energy in a specific direction, the more the Universe responds to that energy and opens up opportunities for the energy to arise.
+Being transparent and conscious of your purpose also helps you be more ready and agile to catch opportunities that may otherwise go unrecognized.
 Having a willingness to experiment is essential in releasing attachments to outcomes and overcoming fears of success or failure.
 Cultivate a sense of simplicity in creating experiments that are not overly complex.
-When it comes to the focus of the mind stack functions rather than multitasking.
+When it comes to the focus of the mind engage in stacking functions rather than multitasking.
 By stacking you can get a lot accomplished with a singular effort.
 Multitasking divides and fragments our attention.

 Free the stories and worldviews that prevent the realization or acceptance of a process, pathway or destination.
 Reprogram the voice of ego that hides peace behind illusions.
 Refine your mindflex with a flexible, dynamic collection of assumptions, viewpoints, and mental attitudes.
 Refining our mindflex is inherent to our learning capacity and a process of actively engaging with and changing thinking rather than being trapped by dysfunctional worldviews and thought patterns.
 Skilling up on dynamic adaptability, agility and other emergent design practices creates awareness, sustains liberating structures, encourages transitions and embraces life’s uncertainties.
 It’s essential that we exercise the mind and hone our ability to learn.
 However, we all need rest and restoration for the full integration and embodiment of knowledge to anchor.
 Practice techniques for being still, recuperation, deep restfulness, and tools that reset your focus on the center.